EPTlib/eptlib.github.io/docs/settings.md

 | 2    | Cuboid    | ![](/assets/images/savitzky-golay-cuboid.png){: style="width:159px"}     |

 The postprocessing filter is selected according to the following decision tree:
-- If neither the reference image nor the uncertainty map are available, a median filter is applied.
+- If neither the reference image nor the variance map are available, a median filter is applied.
-- If the reference image is available, but the uncertainty map is not, a median filter whose kernel is anatomically adapted is applied.
+- If the reference image is available, but the variance map is not, a median filter whose kernel is anatomically adapted is applied.
-- If the reference image is not available, but the uncertainty map is, a moving weighted average is applied, using the reciprocal of the uncertainty map values as weight.
+- If the reference image is not available, but the variance map is, a moving weighted average is applied, using the reciprocal of the variance map values as weight.
-- If both the reference image and the uncertainty map are available, a moving weighted average whose kernel is anatomically adapted is applied, using the reciprocal of the uncertainty map values as weight.
+- If both the reference image and the variance map are available, a moving weighted average whose kernel is anatomically adapted is applied, using the reciprocal of the variance map values as weight.

 The filter kernel is anatomically adapted with respect to the reference image according to a hard threshold rule: only the voxels whose relative contrast with respect to the central voxel is lower than ```weight-param``` are kept in the kernel.